kapouer/sharpie/README.md

 sharpie
 =======

-A simple express middleware for resizing images using sharp and pipes
+A simple express middleware for resizing images using sharp and pipes.

+When format parameter is not set and content negotiation allows it, jpeg, png, and tiff images are converted to webp images, and Vary:Accept is set on the response headers.

 Usage
 -----